mlohajner/AFST/afst2/README.md

 3. **If that handshake works**, the remote side snapshots itself - locally, natively, no network filesystem overhead, **at the same time**, the local side is independently snapshotting whichever end stays local.
    Both snapshots run **asynchronously, in parallel**.
-4. AFST2 waits for both snapshots to complete.
+4. AFST2 waits for both snapshots to complete and gather data.
 5. From this point on, diff, file selection, copy **everything is identical to the original AFST.**

 The result:
-Maximum snapshot speed, minimum network traffic -remote does it's part of the work.
+Maximum snapshot speed, minimum network traffic -remote "pulls it's weight".
 (a single snapshot listing travels the wire instead of a `find`-over-the-network), and no behavioral surprises once syncing actually starts.

 ### The fallback (this is the part that makes it safe)